Canadian Centre for Architecture: Collection and exhibits

-The CCA has largest collections of books and artifacts touching on the built environment and certain aspects of industrial design.
+The CCA has large collections of books and artifacts touching on the built environment and certain aspects of industrial design.
 Within the general collections it has special collections such as those pertaining to architectural games for children, universal exhibitions and their architecture, and significant architects including Ernest Cormier, Peter Eisenman, Arthur Erickson, John Hejduk, Cedric Price, Aldo Rossi, James Stirling, and the artist Gordon Matta-Clark.

-The centre mounts regular shows made up of research on thematic subjects, different aspects of its collections, and hosts touring exhibits from other museums.
+The centre holds regular exhibitions made up of research on thematic subjects, different aspects of its collections, and hosts touring exhibits from other museums.
 The centre offers tours adapted to specific groups and educational programs for children.
 It also has a bookstore, a concert hall, and gardens.
 The sculpture garden which lies across René Lévesque Boulevard offers a full scale ghost-like lower shell of the bottom part of the Shaughnessy mansion, and assorted modernistic sculptures or constructs which are developed around the theme of architecture.

-The centre's research library is open to the public by appointment.
+The centre's study room is open to the public by appointment.
 It celebrated its 20th anniversary in 2009.